codeadamca/brickpi-gyro/README.md

 # Dexter BrickPi and the Touch Sensor

-A Python snippet utilizing the LEGO EV3 gyroscopic sensor, the Dexter PrickPi and [BrickPi3](https://github.com/DexterInd/BrickPi3).
+A Python snippet utilizing the LEGO EV3 gyroscopic sensor, the Dexter BrickPi and [BrickPi3](https://github.com/DexterInd/BrickPi3).
 [BrickPi3](https://github.com/DexterInd/BrickPi3) is the Dexter recommended method of using the BrickPi with Python.

 This example displays the angles detected by the gyroscopic sensor in the terminal.